asmaloney/libE57Format/CONTRIBUTING.md

 ## 📖 Documentation

 The [documentation](https://github.com/asmaloney/libE57Format) is a bit old and could use some lovin'.
 You can submit changes over in the [libE57Format-docs](https://github.com/asmaloney/libE57Format-docs) repository.

-## 💰 Financial

-Given that I'm an independent developer without funding, financial support is always appreciated.
-If you would like to support the project financially (especially if you sell a product which uses this library), you can use the [sponsors page](https://github.com/sponsors/asmaloney) for one-off or recurring support.
-Thank you!